 Medical Research Foundation honors top Oregon scientists, mentors

-The Medical Research Foundation of Oregon has announced its 2013 awards for scientific leadership and innovation in Oregon.
-The awards were presented Thursday, Nov.
-14, at a reception in Portland.
+The Medical Research Foundation of Oregon has announced the recipients of its 2014 awards for scientific leadership and innovation in Oregon.
+The awards were presented Wednesday, Nov.
+12, at a reception in Portland.

 About the Medical Research Foundation of Oregon

 Established in 1942, the MRF promotes medical research achievement in Oregon.
-In addition to its annual honors, it administers more than $1 million per year in research funding and early investigator grants that support the work of outstanding investigators at research institutions across the state.
-Such funding is increasingly necessary in today’s climate.
-MRF grants help to sustain quality research programs, enabling Oregon researchers to compete more effectively for grants from agencies such as the National Institutes of Health.
+In addition to awarding its annual leadership and innovation honors, it administers more than $1 million in annual research funding and early investigator grants that support the work of outstanding investigators at research institutions across the state.
+MRF grants help to sustain quality research programs, enabling Oregon scientists to compete more effectively for grants from agencies such as the National Institutes of Health.
 In 1994, the MRF became an affiliate committee of the OHSU Foundation, retaining its own unique mission and purpose to support Oregon biomedical research.

 About the OHSU Foundation

 The OHSU Foundation is a 501(c)(3) organization that exists to secure private philanthropic support to advance OHSU’s vital missions.
 The OHSU Foundation raises funds from individuals, corporations and organizations, and manages and invests those gifts to honor donors’ wishes.